MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 ### Pattern Matching Enum Variants and Destructuring

 Since enum values can take on different shapes, dot access to fields of variants is not allowed like it is for struct fields.
-Instead, in order to access fields within a variant -- either by value, or immutable or mutable reference -- you must use pattern matching.
+Instead, to access fields within a variant -- either by value, or immutable or mutable reference -- you must use pattern matching.

 You can pattern match on Move values by value, immutable reference, and mutable reference.
 When pattern matching by value, the value is moved into the match arm.
 When pattern matching by